 Remember to find out what medications you should and should not take the morning of surgery.

 If your surgical team tells you to take any pills, take them with a small sip of water.

 Leave your medications at home.
-We will give you any medications you need while you are in the hospital.
+We will give you any medications you need while you are here with us.

 Your Belongings